 - Resources management – human, financial

-- Handling sales inquiries
+- Handling leads and sales inquiries

 - Order fulfillment